carlislefox/mirage-source-v3.0.3/README.md

-# The Mirage Source
+# The Mirage Source v3.0.3
-This repository contains the original Visual Basic 6 source code for v3.0.3 of Mirage.
-Graphical resources have been omitted as they were largely rips from console games of the era :)
+This repository contains the original Visual Basic 6 open source code for Mirage Online.